Fixed Bridges in Buffalo, NY

-What to Expect with a Fixed Bridge Procedure?
+What Should I Expect with a Fixed Bridge Procedure?

 A fixed bridge procedure typically takes more than one dental visit.
 During the initial visit, the dentist must prepare the natural teeth on both sides of the missing tooth.
 Because the crowns will attach to these teeth, the dentist must remove some of the surface enamel.